 - Direct to Akamai: If you cross connect directly to Akamai, then your routers must have the same interface as Akamai.

-- Local loop: This is the physical link or circuit that connects from the customer premises to the edge of the service provider's network.
-If you connect to Akamai through a local loop provider, the local loop provider on the Akamai side must be must be 10 GbE LR or 100 GbE LR4, while the local loop provider on your side can be any interface such as 1 GbE.
-The Akamai port need not have a rate limit, but you can subscribe to the bandwidth on the local loop (example: 100 Mbps) that you want.
+- Local loop: This is the physical link or circuit that connects from your premises to the edge of the service provider's network.
+If you connect to Akamai through a local loop provider, the local loop provider on the Akamai side must be 10 GbE LR or 100 GbE LR4, while the local loop provider on your side can be any interface such as 1 GbE.
+You can subscribe to the bandwidth on the local loop (example: 100 Mbps) that you want.
 You own the Direct Connect port size and local loop bandwidth capacity planning.